elrikose/tutorials/linux/grep.md

 # ripgrep (rg)

 Ripgrep is a fast grep tool that does a better job of outputing text for multiple files.
-It also shows the line number
+It also shows the line number.

 Install: